bioidiap/bob.ip.optflow.hornschunck/README.rst

 ==================================================================
- Implemenation of Horn & Schunck's Optical Flow Framework for Bob
+ Implementation of Horn & Schunck's Optical Flow Framework for Bob
 ==================================================================

 This package is part of the signal-processing and machine learning toolbox